 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Students are advised to read various suggested articles and cases which will be forwarded as part of the online material.
+Students are advised to consider various suggested articles and online resources available as part of course.